 Mentor office hours shared by Email

-Mentor office hours are open
+Mentor office hours are open on discord

 Every person in the team gets a prize.